yoonghm/Examples/Linux/Unix_Tips_n_Tricks.md

-# Unix Tips and Trics
+# Unix Tips and Tricks

 ## Find the top-10 largest directories